Our use of cookies

 • Herefordshire Biological Records Centre

-The LNRS work will be led by the council and the Steering Group.
-It will also draw in local stakeholders, conservation bodies, species and habitat recording groups and landowners as key partners in setting the strategy and delivering the actions.
+It has also drawn in local stakeholders, conservation bodies, species and habitat recording groups, and landowners as key partners in setting the strategy and delivering the actions.

 Contact us